-Short answer is, yes.
+Short answer?
+Yes.
 Of course, this is not an absolute answer.
-A lot of people do get by without a car but really, whether you like it or not, having your own vehicle—and a driver’s license—will make your life in Canada much easier.
+A lot of people do get by without a car but really, whether you like it or not, having your own vehicle—and a driver’s licence—will make your life in Canada much easier.
 Opting out of the car culture is something a lot of people wish they could do but it means making sacrifices and finding alternatives, which isn’t always convenient or possible.

 Like in the US, Canada has a strong car culture.
-First, a lot of cities are very spread out and weren’t designed to be pedestrian-friendly.
-To get around, access to a car is often necessary, especially in the suburbs where shops may be a few kilometers away.
+First, a lot of cities are very spread out and weren’t designed to be pedestrian friendly.
+To get around, access to a car is often necessary, especially in the suburbs where shops may be a few kilometres away.
 Sure, you could walk.
-But picture yourself on a narrow badly-plowed sidewalk just a few meters from heavy traffic, in the middle of the winter, hauling your weekly grocery shopping back home—not a pleasant thought.
+But picture yourself on a narrow badly plowed sidewalk just a few metres from heavy traffic, in the middle of the winter, hauling your weekly grocery shopping back home—not a pleasant thought.
 Second, our winters are long and harsh and while driving in a blizzard isn’t exactly relaxing, it still beats walking around during a snowstorm.

 Car sharing cooperatives or companies are also getting more popular.
 They offer access to a car when you need it, without the cost, hassles and pollution of ownership.
 You can rent a vehicle for just a few hours—perfect for an occasional user.

 Carpooling is also an option, especially for popular commuting routes (for instance, to Kanata in Ottawa, where most IT companies have their headquarters) and between large cities (Ottawa-Montreal-Toronto in the region).
 You can check the “rideshare” section of classified websites such as Kijiji or Craiglist, but be ready to be flexible!

 On the plus side, if you are not from a car culture country, note that: